e-shreve/rulecheck/how_to_create_rules.md

 All of the file parsing methods take a rule.LogFilePosition parameter.
 Rulecheck will populate this parameter with the row and column number of the element being parsed.
 Rules can access and change these values as pos.row and pos.col.

 A value of -1 for the row or column number indicates that the value is unknown or not applicable.
 For example, on visit_file_open(), the position information will be set to [-1,-1].

+For visit_file_line, the position row is based on the line number of the parsed file and the column will be set to -1.
+For visit_xml_* methods, rulecheck generally uses the position information reported by srcml.
+The exception is the visit_xml_unit_* methods as srcml does not report position information on unit tags.
+For these, rulecheck reports [1,-1] for visit_xml_unit_start and [X,-1] for visit_xml_unit_end, where X is the maximum line number of the file.

 The log method in the Rule class also takes a LogFilePosition parameter.
 Many times, rules can simply pass the received position information on to the log method.
 However,